cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 With the `audienceType` field you can limit your results that are targetted to a specific audience.

 > By default, the search API will only return results that have audienceType set as everyone.
 In order to search for a specific audienceType you'll need to disable the defaultfilter for audienceType.
-You can reset this default as described in the Default Filters (TO DO: link to guide).
+In the [default filters guide](default-filters.md) you can find how you can reset this filter.

 **Applicable on endpoints**